-The lens mount adapter is machined metal and is shaped specifically for the standard HERO3+ housing (there is another model for the slightly larger housing that comes standard with the HERO3).
+The lens mount adapter is machined metal and is shaped specifically for the housing that comes with the HERO3+ Black, HERO4 Silver, and HERO4 Black models.
 It slides over the barrel of the lens portal on the waterproof housing.
-It’s a tight fit–very tight.
-If you don’t get it all the way on you’ll end up with bad lens vignetting.
-I found it hard to get all the way on and even harder to get it off again.
+It's a tight fit--very tight.
+If you don't get it all the way on you'll end up with bad lens vignetting (ie. black area in the corners of the frame).
+The snugness is by design, but I found it hard to get all the way on and even harder to get it off again.

 Once you have it on, there's a small screw that locks on by using pressure.
 A small screwdriver is provided in the kit for this, but any flat-bladed jewelers screwdriver will work.
 I found that the fit was tight without using the locking screw, but it makes the attachment more secure.